Texas Rigs

-You know how to rig these weedless style Texas rigs, but want a few
+You know how to rig up these weedless style Texas rigs, right?

 Leaving the weight as a free sliding sinker on the fishing